 Salaried staff employees of TRS are eligible.
 (Note: TRS hourly contract employees are not eligible)

 In the unfortunate circumstance of an employee’s death in the preceding scholarship plan year, their children remain eligible to apply for a scholarship during the 2023-2024 scholarship plan year.

 Schools that are, or are in countries that are, prohibited by applicable law from participating in the scholarship program are not eligible to be a bona fide college, university or vocational technical school.
 See, www.treasury.gov/ofac to search for ineligible institutions.
 If a recipient of a scholarship is not enrolled full-time in an approved educational institution when the 2023-2024 academic year begins, the student will forfeit the award.
 The recipient must reapply during the next scholarship award period to be eligible to receive another scholarship.

 In order to match you with other scholarship opportunities, the Hub may ask certain questions regarding membership to certain community programs.
 With the increasing cost of higher education, Scholarship America, along with their partners, are trying to give students more opportunities to cover their financial needs.
 How you answer these membership questions has no bearing on your eligibility for the Fluor Scholarship Program.

-All applicants will be notified in May.
+All applicants will be notified by June 1st.
 The Fluor Scholarship Program is a competitive program; not all applicants will be recipients.
 If not selected as a recipient, the student may reapply each year eligibility requirements are met.